apalache-mc/apalache/docs/src/tutorials/trail-tips.md

 ```

 Our version of `NextFast` is quite concise and it uses the good parts of
 TLA+.
 However, new TLA+ users would probably write it differently.
-Below you
+Below, you
 can see the version that is more likely to be written by a specification
 writer who has good experience in software engineering: